mantidproject/mantid/Code/Mantid/docs/source/algorithms/PhaseQuad-v1.rst

 .. include:: ../usagedata-note.txt

-**Example - Computing squashograms:**
+**Example - Computing squashograms from PhaseList:**

-.. testcode:: ExCompSquash
+.. testcode:: ExPhaseQuadList

-   # Load the first two spectra from a MUSR run
+   # Load a set of spectra from a EMU file
-   input = LoadMuonNexus('MUSR0015189.nxs',EntryNumber=1,SpectrumMin=1,SpectrumMax=2)
+   ws = LoadMuonNexus('EMU00006473.nxs')

    # Create a PhaseList file with some arbitrary detector information
    file = open('PhaseList.txt','w')